Images | Particulars | More about | Background and history

 Black Pearl - background and history

-Black Pearl is loosely based on the east Greenland kayaks, mainly the one depicted in the American Museum of Natural History (fig 208 i "the Bark Canoes and Skin Boats of North America").
+Black Pearl, designed in 2003, is loosely based on the east Greenland kayaks, mainly the one depicted in the American Museum of Natural History (fig 208 i "the Bark Canoes and Skin Boats of North America").
 While not a replica – strip instead of SOF for a start – I have strived for an overall feel in handling that is close to the original.